 The trace options header is expected to contain only the ASCII character set.
 Options must be separated by the semicolon (

-;) character and thus the option itself must not contain this character.
+;) character so the option itself must not contain a semicolon.
 The following options are supported:

 TriggeredTrace: true KV set on the root span.
 Example: